bere-ai/multimodal-alert-system/README.md

 By removing audio as a dependency and designing alerts through visual and haptic feedback, this system creates a more inclusive and reliable way for humans to detect and respond to critical situations.

-The goal isn't just to build a tool-it's to challenge an assumption:
+The goal isn't just to build a tool—it's to challenge an assumption:
 That sound must be the primary way we communicate urgency.

 When we redesign how systems communicate, we don't just improve safety—we redefine who is able to participate in them.